-- (1) December 14 Soldiers tore down the American flag and official notice of the American Embassy upon the gate of our Agricultural Economics Compound (Hsiao T'ao Yuan), robbed several teachers and assistants living there, and books several doors without waiting for keys. - (2) December 15 In the place just mentioned, soldiers came several times and stole money and other articles from refugees who came in for safety; also took away women. - taking care of 1500 common people, four women were raped on the property; two were carried off and released after being raped; three were carried off and not returned; one was carried off but was released near the Embassy by your military police.
+(3) December 15.
+In our new Library Building, where we are taking care of 1500 common people, four women were raped on the property; two were carried off and released after being raped; three were carried off and not returned; one was carried off but released by your military police near the Embassy.
 These acts of soldiers have brought great pain and fear to these families, to their neighbors, and to all Chinese in this part of the city.
-More than a hundred similar cases in other parts of the safety zone have been reported to me this morning.
-They are not my business now, but I mention them to show that this University problem next door to you is only a sample of the great misery of rebbery and rape carried on by soldiers among the people.
+More than a hundred similar cases in other parts of the Safety Zone have been reported to me this morning.
+They are not my business now, but I mention them to show that this University problem next door to you is only a sample of the great misery of robbery and rape carried on by soldiers among the people.

-We earnestly hope that discipline may be restored among the troups.
-Now the feer is so great that people are afraid even to get food, and normal life and work is impossible.
-We respectfully urge that your authorities may arrange for their proper inspection to be carried out systematically under the immediate direction of officers, rather than by stray bands of soldiers who enter the same place as many as ten times in one day and steal all food and money from the people, and secondly, we urge that for the reputation of the Japanese Army and the Japanese Empire, for the sake of good relations between the Japanese authorities and the common people of China, for your own thought of your sives, sisters and daughters, that the families of Manking receives protection from the violence of soldiers.
+We earnestly hope that discipline may be restored among the troops.
+Now the fear is so great that people are afraid even to get food, and normal life and work is impossible.
+We respectfully urge that your authorities may arrange for their proper inspections to be carried out systematically under the immediate direction of officers, rather than by stray bands of soldiers who enter the same place as many as ten times in one day and steal all food and money from the people.
+And secondly, we urge that for the reputation of the Japanese Army and the Japanese Empire, for the sake of good relations between the Japanese authorities and the common people of China, for your own thought of your wives, sisters, and daughters, that the families of Nanking receive protection from the violence of soldiers.